Since the global financial crisis of 2008, there has been a new boom in irresponsible lending to the developing world.

 This lending boom is threatening to set a new debt trap for people in poverty around the world, particularly in Africa.
 Governments are unable to afford to pay off their debts and provide basic services like healthcare and education to their people.

-Protected: Tell Credit Suisse and VTB to drop their secret loans to Mozambique
+Tell Credit Suisse and VTB to drop the debts claimed from Mozambique

 Latest from the campaign

 Jubilee Debt Campaign, 17 November 2016